hummingbird-me/kitsu-tools/CONTRIBUTING.md

 Contributing to Hummingbird
 ===========================

 Thank you for reading this!
-This document has some notes on contributing to the development of Hummingbird.
+This document has some notes on contributing to the development of Kitsu.

 Reporting bugs
 --------------

-You can submit bug reports either in the Github issue tracker or the [forum bugs category](http://forums.hummingbird.me/c/feedback/bugs).
+You can submit bug reports either in the Github issue tracker or the [bug tracker](https://kitsu.io/feedback/bugs/).

 Before submitting an issue please check if there is already an existing issue.
 If there is, please add any additional information give it a "+1" in the comments.